AkitaEngineering/Akita-Meshtastic-Meshcore-Bridge/docs/configuration.md

-# Configuration (`config.ini`)
+# Configuration Guide

+**Last Updated: December 31, 2025**

-The Akita Meshtastic-Meshcore Bridge (AMMB) uses a configuration file named `config.ini` located in the project's root directory to control its behavior.
-You should copy `examples/config.ini.example` to `config.ini` and modify it according to your setup.
+The Akita Meshtastic Meshcore Bridge (AMMB) uses a configuration file named `config.ini` located in the project's root directory.
+Copy `examples/config.ini.example` to `config.ini` and modify it according to your setup.

-All settings are currently placed under the `[DEFAULT]` section.
+All settings are placed under the `[DEFAULT]` section.

-## Settings Details
+## Configuration Sections

 ### Meshtastic Settings